bmanders716/bmanders716.github.io/cookbook.md

 Apricot Pudding.

-_Ingredients_--º†lb. of finely-chopped suet.
+_Ingredients_--Ï†¨b. of finely-chopped suet.
-               Ω†lb. of bread-crumbs.
+               Ì†¨b. of bread-crumbs.
                3 eggs.
                8 tablespoonfuls of apricot jam.
                1 glass of sherry.
-               2†oz. of sugar.
+               2‡Ø∫. of sugar.

 _Method._--Put the suet, bread-crumbs, and sugar into a basin, and mix with the eggs, well beaten, apricot and sherry.